How to Make Creepy 3D Spiders via www.thebearfootbaker.com

 2. 2 Heads (Glue them together with some icing to make a nice round head.)

-3. 8 Legs (I piped V’s with a dot on the point of the v.
-It will make a cute spider leg.)
+3. 8 Legs (I piped V’s with a dot on the point of the V. It will make a cute spider leg.)
 Make extra.
 They will break and that’s ok!

-A picture is worth a thousand words so I am going to let these speak for themselves but, I will share one piece of advice.
+A picture is worth a thousand words, so I am going to let these speak for themselves, but I will share one piece of advice.
 When you make the rings, start with the big one first.
 When I started with the small one, my big one was lopsided.

 While the web is still wet, add the spider body.

 Then, cover with dots.
-Pipe them with space in between each one and let it dry for a few minutes then, add the rest until the entire body is covered.
+Pipe them with space in between each one and let it dry for a few minutes, then add the rest until the entire body is covered.

 Next, add a drop of icing to the end of the leg that is going to be placed on the spider.
 Then, carefully place it on the leg and sink the foot into the icing.
 Mine stayed in place once I stuck it into the cookie.
 I think it was because the icing on the cookie had dried just enough to hold it.